Get Budget Forklifts Now. Call Us Today! 708-358-6555

 4. Electrical System Failures

-Modern forklifts, especially electric models, rely heavily on electrical components.
-Even gas-powered forklifts use electrical systems for ignition, lights, and controls.
+Modern forklifts, especially electric models, rely heavily on their electrical systems, and even gas or LPG forklifts use electrical components for ignition, lights, and controls.
+Electrical failures are frustrating because they can happen with almost no warning.

 5. Cooling System and Engine Repairs